filljonas/predicting_building_types_and_functions/README.md

 ### Import mapping tables to PostgreSQL

 This study uses a mapping from OSM building classes and UA/CLC land use classes to custom classes.
-In the folder `sample/db_setup` we provide a notebook `csv_to_sql.ipynb` that loads the CSV-files with the mappings into PostgreSQL.
+In the folder `sample/db_setup` we provide a script `csv_to_sql.py` that loads the CSV-files with the mappings into PostgreSQL.

-**This notebooks needs to be executed for the rest of the scripts to run.**
+**This script needs to be executed for the rest of the code to run.**

 ## Feature engineering